Vyral/jeff-riber/_posts/2019-08-15-how-to-come-out-on-top-when-negotiating-repairs.md

 Today, we’ll be discussing everything you need to know about how to win when negotiating repairs.&nbsp;

-Did you know that repair-related disagreements are the second most common reason real estate deals fall apart?
+Did you know that repair-related disagreements are the second-most common reason real estate deals fall apart?
 It’s true.
 Thankfully, by following just a few simple tips, you can make sure that your repair negotiations go smoothly and successfully.

 {% include pullquote.html %}